Morgan Stanley MAKER Thien Le knows how to rally others around a purpose. Her dragon-boat racing team is just one example.

 In 2016, while working on Morgan Stanley’s goals-based wealth management strategies, Thien was finally getting closer to those personal client relationships she was craving.
 “It’s so important to have the financial freedom to pursue your passions,” says Thien.
 “Growing up an inner-city kid, we didn’t have that financial stability.
 I learned to lift myself and my family into that stability through smart financial decision-making.”

 Thien is happy she discovered dragon-boat racing when she moved back to New York and got the support from Morgan Stanley to bring employees together in this way.
-These past five years have allowed her to form deeper connections with colleagues while raising money for charities.
-Last year, the team supported Riverkeeper, a leading clean water advocate.
+These past five years have allowed her to form deeper connections with colleagues while raising money for charities like Riverkeeper, a leading clean water advocate.
 Its mission is to protect the integrity of the Hudson River and its tributaries to safeguard the drinking water for the 9 million New Yorkers.

-This spring, the Morgan Stanley Sea Warriors will be back onto the water, hopefully with the full team coming back for the first season since the pandemic.
-The team’s time apart has been difficult, but it only means the Sea Warriors will return with more conviction.
-Watch out, New York—plus Philadelphia and Baltimore, where new teams are now forming.
+This spring, the Morgan Stanley Sea Warriors will be back onto the water with colleagues across many business units in New York and Philadelphia competing for corporate championship.
 If Thien’s stamina and drive are any indication, the Sea Warriors are an even stronger force to be reckoned with.